© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell-Du, Sennybridge is a scheduled monument protected by Cadw under reference BR126.
 View the official record →

-Castell-Du is a medieval motte-and-bailey castle situated near Sennybridge in Breconshire, Wales, serving as a defensive stronghold in the Welsh Marches during the Norman period.
+Castell-Du is a medieval motte-and-bailey castle situated near Sennybridge in Breconshire, Wales, constructed during the Norman period following the Anglo-Norman advance into South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR126.

 Castell-Du, Sennybridge dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell-Du, Sennybridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR126.